-The first walk I did is marked with unidentifiable Yeti feet and takes you mostly along the spruit, which is also partially wooded.
-Doing this walk will make your soul soar (just don’t ask me what the route markings are supposed to be, is it a bird?
-Is it an otter?
-I’m going with Yeti, even though I don’t think he’s endemic to South Africa).
+The first walk I did is marked with frog feet and takes you mostly along the spruit, which is also partially wooded.
+Doing this walk will make your soul soar.

-The other walk I’ve done has bird-feet route markings (I’m confident it’s a bird), and it takes you past the Fish Eagle Dam, then along a reed/wetland area that has a few bird hides (expect poop and feathers, as well as plenty of African sacred ibis).
+The other walk I’ve done has bird-feet route markings and it takes you past the Fish Eagle Dam, then along a reed/wetland area that has a few bird hides (expect poop and feathers, as well as plenty of African sacred ibis).